 "Most people who experience homelessness are homeless for a short period of time, and usually need help finding housing or a rent subsidy," Frederick writes on the organization's website.
 But, she adds, those with pets need even more help.
 "Many are forced to choose between their pet or a roof over their head.
 Surprisingly, most choose to stay on the streets with their pets for longer periods of time."

 Beyond raising awareness, Pets of the Homeless provides pet food and veterinary care to homeless people, awards grants to vets who volunteer their services, and awards grants to homeless shelters that allow pets.
 The group also compiles a list of pet-friendly homeless shelters, food banks and soup kitchens, and its website identifies collection sites where pet food and supplies can be donated.

 Of course, while pets owned by homeless people are a compelling problem, they're still far outnumbered by pets that are both homeless and ownerless.
 The U.S. population of stray pets has shrunk in recent decades, thanks largely to spay-and-neuter campaigns, but up to 4 million dogs and cats are still euthanized every year, on top of countless others that never even make it to a shelter.
-That's the impetus for the upcoming ""International Homeless Animals Day"" on Aug.
+That's the impetus for the upcoming "International Homeless Animals Day" on Aug.
 20, which is dedicated to helping all homeless pets, including those with and without owners.
-Both events are especially important during the brutal 2011 heat wave, organizers point out, since homeless people and pets rarely have regular access to air conditioning.
+Both events are especially important during the heat of late summer, organizers point out, since homeless people and pets rarely have regular access to air conditioning.

 For more information about Pets of the Homeless and International Homeless Animals Day, check out the videos embedded below: